sofathitesh/doconce/doc/demos/tutorial/tutorial.md

 Inline mathematics, such as $\nu = \sin(x)$, allows the formula to be specified both as LaTeX and as plain text.
-This results in a professional LaTeX typesetting, but in other formats the text version normally looks better than raw LaTeX mathematics with backslashes.
+This results in a professional LaTeX typesetting, but in formats not supporting LaTeX mathematics the text version normally looks better than raw LaTeX mathematics with backslashes.
 An inline formula like $\nu = \sin(x)$ is typeset as